enkidevs/curriculum/generative-ai/chatgpt/chatgpt-entertainment/using-chatgpt-for-entertainment.md

 ---

-ChatGPT can provide varius forms of entertainment including, but not limited to:
+ChatGPT can provide various forms of entertainment including, but not limited to:
 - Telling jokes
 - Generating stories, poems, songs
 - Generating in the style of a pirate, a famous singer, and more